ChandSuma/self-reflection-catalog/README.md

   - How did I encounter them?
   - How can I avoid this mistake the next time?
 -  What have I done for good today?
-- What kind of inspiration / motiviation / information do I need to improve my future?
+- What kind of inspiration / motivation / information do I need to improve my future?
 - What can I do to improve my future today?
 - What are my passions?
 What do I love?

 ### Growth
-- Are there any beliefs that I have that are limiting me?
+- Are there any beliefs I have that are limiting me?
 - How have I controlled the direction my life took this year?
 - What have I done to improve my self-confidence this year?
 - What have I done to be kind to myself this year?
-- How can I control my self-talk when I experience failure?
+- How can I control myself when I experience failure?
 - What do I need to change about the way I think of myself?
 - How can I create more self-confidence for myself?
 - Who has had the greatest impact on my life?